ungoldman/style.css/README.md

 The `prerelease` task will generate CSS, run tests, check if the git index is dirty, and exit if there are any problems.
 If all goes well, `gh-release` and `npm publish` will be run sequentially.

+## Contributing

+Contributions welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) first.

+## Version History

+Please see the [Change Log](CHANGELOG.md) for a list of all notable changes between versions.

 ## Thanks

 `style.css` is only possible due to the excellent work of the following collaborators: